zach-phillips1/codestat/README.md

+# Crozer Cardiac Arrest Data Repository
-This is the repo for Crozer Cardiac arrest data.
+This repository is dedicated to the Crozer Cardiac arrest data project.
+It includes scripts for processing and analyzing CARES report data from emsCharts and performing data analysis on CodeStat XML exports.

+# CARES_input
-CARES_input utilizes the CARES report from emsCharts.
+CARES_input is a script designed to utilize the CARES report from emsCharts.

+## Usage
+Download the CARES Report:

-    Download the CARES report from emsCharts in XML format and place in the "XML_files/emscharts/" directory.
+Obtain the CARES report from emsCharts in XML format.
+Place the downloaded report in the XML_files/emscharts/ directory.
-        Current naming convention is "emsCharts_{start_date}_{end_date}.xml"
+The current naming convention for the report is emsCharts_{start_date}_{end_date}.xml.
+## Running the Script:

-    When running the script from the CLI, arguements are as followed.
+### When running the script from the command line interface (CLI), provide the following arguments:
-        [1] USERNAME
-        [2] PASSWORD
+USERNAME: Your username.
+PASSWORD: Your password.
-        [3] emsCharts Report start date "Month-Day"
-        [4] emsCharts Report end date "Month-Day"
+emsCharts Report start date: Format "Month-Day". emsCharts Report end date: Format "Month-Day".
+Features
+Web Scraping: Utilizes Selenium for web scraping.

-    Uses Selenium for webscraping and ElementTree for XML processing.
+XML Processing: Uses ElementTree for XML data processing.
-    Most sections have a comment to inform what each section is.

-    Log file located in logs/CARES_input{date_time}.log
+Logging: Generates a log file located in logs/CARES_input{date_time}.log.

-    Unfortunately, there are still a lot of validation errors in the CARES form.
-So just about all reports need to be adjusted still.

-codestat_xml_parse uses CodeStat XML exports to perform data analysis.

-# TODO: Figure out formating for README
+Comments: Most sections of the script are commented to describe their purpose.
+Note
+The CARES form often has numerous validation errors, and most reports require manual adjustments. codestat_xml_parse codestat_xml_parse is used for performing data analysis on CodeStat XML exports.

+### TODO
+ Improve the formatting of the README.md file.
+ Additional items to be added.